djxgonzalez/djxgonzalez.github.io/teaching.md

 permalink: /teaching/
 ---

 My teaching covers a range of topics, including environmental science, environmental equity, public health, geospatial methods, and how to achieve academic success.
-I and facilitate community-community learning with environmental organizations throughout Northern California.

 ### Instructor of Record